zainibeats/truefa-py/dev-tools/README.md

 The development tools are organized into the following directories:

 - `build-tools/`: Scripts and files related to building the application
-- `vm-testing/`: Scripts for testing in virtual machine environments
+- `tests/`: All test-related scripts and utilities
-- Root directory: Core development utilities and test scripts
+- Root directory: Core development utilities and build scripts

+Docker-related files are located in a separate directory:

+- `docker/`: Docker configuration files and scripts
+  - `docker/windows/`: Windows-specific Docker files

-## Build Tools (`/build-tools`)
+## Build Tools (`build-tools/`)

 ### PyInstaller Specification Files
 - `TrueFA-Py.spec`: PyInstaller spec for the windowed application